Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist

 1948 - The Motion Picture and Television Fund Country Home, 23388 Mulholland Drive, Woodland Hills CA. In 1940, Jean Hersholt discovered the land in Woodland Hills.
 A groundbreaking ceremony was held in 1941 on what was 48 acres of walnut and orange groves at the time.
 On September 27, 1942, three thousand members of the film community gathered in Woodland Hills for the dedication of the Motion Picture Country House.
 In 1948, MPTF dedicated its Motion Picture Hospital on the grounds of the Country House.
-In 1986, Bob Hope addressed the crowd and performed the groundbreaking for MPTF’s new refurbished hospital.
+In 1986, Bob Hope addressed the crowd and performed the groundbreaking for MPTF's refurbished hospital.

 USModernist